streetcomplete/streetcomplete-mapstyle/README.md

 # StreetComplete Mapstyle

-The goal of this project is to create a new style for the map which is used by the android application [StreetComplete](https://github.com/westnordost/StreetComplete)
+The goal of this project is to create a new style for the map which will be used by the android application [StreetComplete](https://github.com/westnordost/StreetComplete)

 ## Getting started